 Canidae was recalled in 2012 due to salmonella contamination.
 At the time, Canidae outsourced manufacturing to Diamond Pet Foods, a manufacturer that makes food for numerous pet food companies.
 It’s unclear if Canidae still partners with Diamond following the recall.

-Canidae offers both dry and wet cat food in three lines.
+Canidae offers both dry and wet cat food across several product lines.

-• Canidae Limited Ingredient Diet PURE involves recipes designed for cats with sensitivities.
-The dry recipes contain 7-8 key ingredients, while the wet foods have under 5 key ingredients.
-They’re grain-free and don’t contain any corn, wheat, or soy.
+Canidae PURE is the brand’s limited‑ingredient line, designed for cats with food sensitivities.
+The dry recipes contain 7–8 key ingredients, while many of the wet foods contain fewer than 5.
+All PURE recipes are grain‑free and free of corn, wheat, and soy.

-• Canidae All Life Stages is a line of three grain-inclusive dry cat foods, each of which is formulated to meet the needs of cats at every stage of life, from kittenhood to the senior years.
+Canidae All Life Stages includes grain‑inclusive dry foods formulated to meet the needs of cats at every stage of life, from kittens to seniors.

 Canidae Cat Food – Top 3 Recipes Reviewed